PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 ```
 {: .bash}

-## Caching the Images
+>## Caching the Images
-> We have prepared the images to be downloaded in the $SIFPATH
+>For the SC 19 tutorial We have prepared the images to be downloaded in the $SIFPATH.
+Normally downloading the required images will take up to an hour.
->
 {: .callout}

 <!---
 > ## Regular users of this tutorial: read this